Get AirPods that don't fall out: PowerBeats Pro are on sale

 I loved the AirPods 2 and I wear the AirPods Pro every day.
 However, thanks to some grappling-mashed ears, even the new silicon tips don't guarantee that they'll stay in place indefinitely.
 So, when I'm working out or just active when I'm out and about, I don't reach for AirPods.
-I reach for PowerBeats Pro, especially now that they're on Black Friday sale.
+I reach for PowerBeats Pro, especially now that they're on Cyber Monday.

 PowerBeats Pro have passive noise isolation, not active noise cancelation like AirPods Pro.
 They come with three sizes of interchangable silicone tips, but they don't do all the fancy computational audio stuff necessary to analyze and annihilate all the ambient noise around you.